monashmicroimaging/gitbook-fiji-basics/part_7_working_with_stacks.md

 ## Maximum Intensity Projections {#maximum-intensity-projections}

-To create a maximum intensity projection of a confocal z-stack, open your stack and go to **Image Stacks Z-Project.**
+To create a maximum intensity projection of a confocal z-stack, open your stack and go to **Image -&gt; Stacks -&gt; Z-Project.**

 ![](/assets/part7/z_project_menu.jpg)